 Signs that I might be carrying more than one:

 - Rapid weight gain in the first trimester

-- More severe or intense nausea, vomiting, breast tenderness or other pregnancy symptoms.
+- Severe nausea, vomiting, breast tenderness, or other pregnancy symptoms

 - Higher hCG levels

 Imperative aspects of prenatal care for a multiples pregnancy: